OSCP and CRT Equivalency

-CREST Registered Penetration Tester (CRT Pen) equivalency for OSCP Certified Candidates
+CREST Registered Penetration Tester equivalency for OSCP Certified Candidates

-CREST and Offensive Security are delighted to be working together to drive greater confidence in the capabilities of the Penetration Testing industry.
-In July 2015, both parties entered in to a partnership which allows Offensive Security OSCP certified individuals to be granted CREST CRT (Pen) equivalency.
+CREST and Offensive Security are delighted to work together to drive greater confidence in the capabilities of the penetration testing industry.
+In July 2015, both parties entered into a partnership which allowed Offensive Security OSCP certified individuals to be granted CREST Registered Penetration Tester (CRT) equivalency.

-Since June 2016, the CRT and CPSA examinations have undergone a series of changes.
-The CPSA is now a multiple choice only examination delivered entirely through the Pearson Vue testing centre network.
-This examination is a pre-requisite to the CRT examination, which is a 100% practical examination, delivered at CREST testing centres.
+In 2016, CREST further announced that the CRT examination and CPSA would undergo a series of changes.
+For examinations delivered after June 6th 2016, the CPSA will become a multiple choice only examination delivered entirely through the Pearson Vue testing centre network.
+This examination will become a pre-requisite to the CRT examination, which in turn will become a 100% practical examination, delivered at CREST testing centres.

 These changes have understandably brought about a series of questions about how the three examinations work in conjunction with another.
 You are advised to read the Guidance here on how candidates should navigate this new exam structure.